 For early bookings, roundtrip from New York City to Vancouver is as cheap as $483, with most flights around $570.
 From Chicago to Vancouver, $525.
 From Los Angeles, $428.
 Celebrity has an arrangement with the Canadian government so that you can land in Vancouver and board the ship without ever leaving the US.
 Some trick, huh?
 Whatever, it eliminates customs hassles.

-Unless you will be taking only the cruise part of the trip, packing a lot of formal wear just limits space for stuff you’ll really need.
+Unless you will be taking only the cruise part of the trip, packing a lot of formal wear just limits space for the stuff you’ll really need.
 Excursions call for jeans, or chinos, shorts, weather permitting.
 Remember, only a foot or so beneath your feet is permafrost.
 Lots of layering is the key, as mornings and evenings can be cold.

 A rain repellent jacket is a good idea.
 Comfortable walking shoes are a must.
 You will be supplied with the necessary gear on the excursions, but if it’s walking on glaciers that you’re seeking, remember it’s ice!